directvt/vtm/doc/kvm-input-mode.md

 - No TTY required.
 - All values used in this protocol are decimal and zero-based.
 - The bracketed paste mode is mandatory.
-- This protocol is backwards-compatible with the `win32-input-mode` protocol.
+- Backwards-compatible with the `win32-input-mode` protocol.

 ## Initialization